Laryngology

 Our current studies include the following:

-- Ignacio Hernandez-Morato, PhD, and Michael Pitman, MD, are studying the role of trophic factor expression in laryngeal muscles to guide regenerating axons back to the correct muscles.
+- Michael Pitman, MD, is studying the role of trophic factor expression in laryngeal muscles to guide regenerating axons back to the correct muscles.
 This research has the potential to shed light on how the larynx may be repaired and the voice restored following nerve injury.

 - Dr. Pitman developed and is researching the use of an implantable electrical stimulator to treat spasmodic dysphonia.
 The stimulator could be a safe and effective alternative to the current standard treatment, painful botulinum toxin injections every three months.